Law & Order: UK

-Law & Order: UK is a British police procedural and legal television programme broadcast from 2009 to 2014 on ITV, adapted from the American series Law & Order.
-Financed by the production companies Kudos Film and Television, Wolf Films, and Universal Media Studios, the series originally starred Bradley Walsh, Freema Agyeman, Jamie Bamber, Ben Daniels, Harriet Walter and Bill Paterson.
+Law & Order: UK (stylised as Law & Order | UK) is a British police procedural and legal television programme broadcast from 2009 to 2014 on ITV, adapted from the American series Law & Order.
+Financed by the production companies Kudos Film and Television, Wolf Films, and Universal Television, the series originally starred Bradley Walsh, Freema Agyeman, Jamie Bamber, Ben Daniels, Harriet Walter and Bill Paterson.
 Dominic Rowan, Georgia Taylor, Paul Nicholls, Ben Bailey Smith, Sharon Small, Peter Davison and Paterson Joseph joined the cast in later series.
 This is the first American drama television series to be adapted for British television, while the episodes are adapted from scripts and episodes of the parent series.

 Series 1 was broadcast in 2009.
-In June 2014, broadcaster ITV and producer Kudos issued a joint press release announcing that series 5 would be "the last to be transmitted for the foreseeable future".
+In June 2014, broadcaster ITV and producer Kudos issued a joint press release announcing that series 8 would be "the last to be transmitted for the foreseeable future."

 Premise

-Law & Order: UK is a British adaptation of the American Law & Order franchise, one of the most successful brands in American primetime television.
+Law & Order: UK is a British adaptation of the American television series Law & Order, one of the most successful brands in American primetime television.
 Law & Order: UK is based in London and duplicates the episode format of the original series but with appropriate modifications to more closely resemble the English legal system.

-The first half focuses on the perpetration of a crime and the related police investigation, typically culminating in an arrest.
+The first half of each episode focuses on the perpetration of a crime and the related police investigation, typically culminating in an arrest.
 The second half follows the legal and court proceedings in an effort to convict the suspect.
 The show dwells little on the characters' back-stories or social lives, focusing mainly on their lives at work.

 The opening narration is largely the same as that of the American series, but replaces "district attorneys" with "crown prosecutors".